Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 #### Prerequisites
 -   The Cray nodeBMC device needs to be updated before the nodeBIOS because the nodeBMC adds a new field Redfish \(softwareId\) that the NodeX.BIOS update will require.
 See [Update Liquid-Cooled Node Firmware](#liquidcooled) for more information.
 -   Compute node BIOS updates require the nodes to be off.
-If nodes are not off when update command is issued, it will report as a failed update.
+If nodes are not off when the update command is issued, it will report as a failed update.

 **IMPORTANT**: The Nodes themselves must be powered **off** in order to update the BIOS on the nodes.
 The BMC will still have power and will perform the update.